APogue/APogue.github.io/_protocols/codebook_w_coding_proto_v2.md

 ### SECTION 3: EVIDENCE STANDARDS

+**MANDATORY VISUAL INVENTORY REQUIREMENT:**
+- BEFORE coding any variables, create a complete visual inventory of ALL image sources
+- List EVERY visible element, symbol, object, or visual component in each image
+- List all text that is present in the image
+- Include this inventory in your output even if elements seem unrelated to the incident
+- Do NOT proceed to variable coding until visual inventory is complete

+**MANDATORY SYSTEMATIC SOURCE REVIEW:**
+- For EACH variable, you MUST check ALL provided sources before coding the variable
+- For EACH variable, you MUST REVIEW ALL VISUAL INVENTORY before coding the variable
+- Do NOT code any variable until you have reviewed every source AND its VISUAL INVENTORY (if applicable)

+**MANDATORY SOURCE PROCESSING:**
 - Check sources systematically until sufficient evidence is found for each variable ("sufficient" is further defined below and in specific variable definitions in later sections)

 - A source may be a text file OR an image file, if the source is an image file it is your job to

-	- Read text that appears in images directly
-	- Identify visual elements, symbols, or objects
+	- YOU MUST identify ALL visual elements, symbols, or objects systematically
-	- Understand layout and context
 	- Extract quotes from text shown in the image AND/OR draw conclusions about the incident from visual cues.
 DO NOT simply search the image for text as evidence.
-	- You may cite an image source and justify it as evidence using your own words WITHOUT extracting a quote IF you deem the source useful, but there is NO significant text in the image to reference
+	- You MUST cite image sources when visual content provides evidence, using descriptions of what is shown
+	- Visual content is PRIMARY evidence, not secondary - treat images as EQUIVALENT to direct quotes

 - "Sufficient evidence" varies by variable type:

 	- For factual variables (dates, locations): One clear source is usually sufficient
-	- For subjective variables (tone, positioning): May need multiple sources to establish pattern
+	- For subjective variables (tone, positioning): YOU MUST use multiple sources to establish pattern
-	- For complex variables (policy violations): May require cross-referencing multiple policy documents
+	- For complex variables (policy violations): YOU MUST cross-referencing multiple policy documents

 - Every claim must be supported by specific quotes AND/OR image descriptions with source attribution
 - Connect quotes AND/OR image descriptions to coding decision with clear reasoning